Overview

 • If the bucket gets full, you get an error and have to wait for room to become available in the bucket.

 Apps can make a maximum number of requests per minute.
-For example: 40 API requests within 60 seconds.
-Each request counts equally, regardless of how much or how little data is returned.
+For instance, you can make 40 API requests within 60 seconds, and each request is counted equally, regardless of the amount of data returned.

 This method is used by the REST Admin API.